Amazeryogo/surf-exel/README.md

 # What is Surf-exel?

-Surf-exel is a simple editor built on top of Tkinter and written entirely in Python3 (along with some shell files).
+Surf-exel is a simple editor built on top of Tkinter and written entirely in Python3.
 It is lightweight and easily customizable to suit your needs.
 The non-GUI version was inspired by ed , a simple GNU text editor.

-# How fast does it get updated ?
-A new version of surf-exel is released in the time space of 18 hours to any number of days.
-You have to update it manually though.

 # Can I contribute in it?
 Will a PR be counted in the Hacktoberfest?
 Yes, Absolutely , All contributions are welcome and accepted!
 (As long as they make sense to be added).
 All PR contributions are counted in the Hacktoberfest.